TYPO3-extensions/sphinx/Documentation/AdministratorManual/WindowsSetup/Index.rst

 |system_variables|

-You should append the path to ``python``.
-By default it is stored under directory ``C:\Python27\``
+You should append the path to :program:`python`.
+By default it is stored under directory :file:`C:\Python27\\`.

 .. important::
 	Put the path at the end of the existing list, after having inserted a path separator character which is, under MS Windows, a semi-colon.

 .. tip::
-	You will need to restart Apache in order for TYPO3 to detect ``python`` as Apache reads the ``%PATH%`` only once at startup.
+	You will need to restart Apache in order for TYPO3 to detect :program:`python` as Apache reads the ``%PATH%`` only once at startup.

 .. _installing_unzip: